Creating and managing workflows

 4. Confirm the activation

 Rizer begins evaluating contacts.
-Those matching the audience enter the flow immediately (or on the next daily evaluation) and start receiving emails.
+Those matching the audience enter the workflow immediately and start receiving emails.

 When you activate: